About Sensory Friendly Solutions

 Make the world more sensory-friendly.

-Imagine a world where people feel comfortable.
+A world where more people feel comfortable.

 Value what is simple, informs and inspires change.

-Collaboration through partnership is in our DNA:
+Collaboration through partnership is in our DNA.
+Here are some of our past contributions to social good.

 Sensory Friendly Solutions is a social enterprise.
 We are a for-profit impact business, currently working to achieve B-Corporation Certification.
 We actively support four of the United Nations Sustainable Development Goals.
 Read more about the Sensory Friendly Solutions’ social impact story from Social Innovation Canada.